wp-plugins/featurific-for-wordpress/readme.txt

 = I can't get this thing to work!
-What's wrong? = Drop me an email and I'll try to help you out.  (rich at [please don't spam me] byu period net)
+What's wrong? = [Drop me a line](http://featurific.com/support) on the [Featurific.com support forum](http://featurific.com/support) and I'll try to help you out.